-•Item 1: Something about item 1.
-Status: Closed.
+•Item 1: Complete Black-Box Testing 1.
+Status: open.

-•Item 2: Something about item 2.
-Status: Open.

 General

+First meeting for the group, we decided to complete the black box testing outlined in the case study.
+We also agreed to have weekly meetings to discuss our progress.

 Main tasks are broken down to 3 submission deadlines among the team.